Skip to main content

 Laurence (also spelt Lawrence) was a Christian believer who lived from 225 until 258.
 He died a "martyr" - this means that he died for his Christian faith and way of life.

-Laurence was originally from the Roman province of Hispania (Spain), where he was born in 225 in either the town of either Heusca or Valencia.
+Laurence was originally from the Roman province of Hispania (Spain), where he was born in 225 in the town of either Heusca or Valencia.
 It was in Spain that he met the future bishop Sixtus II of Rome (also known as "Pope"), at Zaragoza, and together they travelled to Rome.

 When Sixtus succeeded Stephen I as bishop of Rome in 257, he made Laurence, aged 32, a deacon, which meant he was responsible for the practical side of church life, in particular managing the finances of the church.
 Laurence served as "archdeacon" (leading deacon) - one of a team of seven deacons with responsibility for the whole church at Rome which would have numbered thousands if not more at the time.